MalepaneEdmond/Edmond-Malepane-Projects/Socio-Economic Determinants of Life Expectancy/Results and Discussion.md

 | **LASSO**            | 6.6453e-15  | 3.3125    | 2.505     | -0.2331    | 3.6240     | 0.8203   |
 | **All-Variable Enter** | 1.1042e-14 | 3.3092    | 2.522     | -0.2319    | 3.6442     | 0.8193   |

-Despite the slight difference in **R² Adj**, the performance of the models on the training set suggests that all three models fit the data well, with **Stepwise** and **LASSO** being nearly identical in their ability to explain the variation in life expectancy.
+Despite the slight difference in **R² Adj**, the performance of the models on the training set suggests that all three models fit the data well with **Stepwise** and **LASSO** being nearly identical in their ability to explain the variation in life expectancy.

 ---